CrossTheRoadElec/Phoenix5-Documentation/source/ch08_BringUpCAN.rst

 .. image:: img/bring-3.png

-If operation completes, and OK will appear in the bottom status bar (this is true of all operations).
+If operation completes, an OK will appear in the bottom status bar (this is true of all operations).
 Also note the ID has updated in the device list, and the ID text is now black again.

 .. image:: img/bring-4.png